h12w/gspec/DESIGN.md

 GSpec should try to follow this way, though it is not obvious on how to implement concurrency at this stage (RSpec does not support concurrency itself).

+####Shared test (Table driven style)
+Sometimes test logic is shared between test cases but setup code varies.
+The test context and expected result can be organized in a table, known as table driven tests.

+GSpec should also support table driven tests, allowing table driven tests to be embedded in BDD style test group, or vice versa.

 ###Nested Test Group
 Most of the test cases do not share a test context, but when they do, the